-Bennett's seductions may not have started until after Joseph terminated his courtship, likely in the May 1841 timeframe.
-Bennett's affair with Sarah Bates [Pratt], wife of Apostle Orson Pratt, may have started by accident.
+Bennett's seductions may not have started until after Joseph terminated his courtship, likely in the April 1841 timeframe.
+Bennett's affair with Sarah Bates [Pratt], wife of Apostle Orson Pratt, may have started by accident in May.
 By June Bennett had cultivated a safer liaison with an obscure widow, Catherine Laur [Fuller].
 But what might have started as a private arrangement for personal sin quickly ballooned as others learned about the acceptability of sex without commitment.
 Bennett's various positions of authority gave him scope to spread the sexual heresy throughout all aspects of Nauvoo society.
 Nauvoo's elite were not exempted.
 Joseph's brother, Apostle William Smith, was definitely ensnared.
 Teenage boys, respectable women, and leading men in the Mormon community had been affected.

+It was only after the seducers began to attribute their evil to Joseph that we see Joseph claim that the angel came again, this time bearing a sword and commanding him to obey.
+If Joseph would not restore a proper understanding of Celestial marriage, with its allowance for plural marriage, he and his people would be cut off.
 It appears Joseph Smith himself was unaware of these matters or how his name was being used until December 1841 at the earliest.
-It was only after the seducers began to attribute their evil to Joseph that we see Joseph claim that the angel came again, commanding him to obey.
-If he would not restore a proper understanding of Celestial marriage, with its allowance for plural marriage, he and his people would be cut off.

 By the time of Joseph's thirty-sixth birthday in December, 1841, he likely knew terrible things were occurring in Nauvoo.
-According to the journal of William Clayton, Joseph pled with the Lord on behalf of B. Y., who had been started down the road of coercion.
+According to the journal of William Clayton, Joseph pled with the Lord on behalf of B. Y., who had started down a path of transgression.
 Brigham Young is the only known "B. Y." to fit the context of the Clayton journal.
-The window when Joseph's pleading occurred must have fallen between Brigham's attempt to acquire Martha Brotherton as a partner in early December 1841 and the first time we see Brigham officiating at Joseph's sealing to Agnes Coolbrith [Smith] in January 1842.
+The window when Joseph's pleading occurred must have fallen between Brigham's attempt to acquire Martha Brotherton as a partner in early December 1841 and the date we see Brigham officiating at Joseph's sealing to Agnes Coolbrith [Smith] in January 1842.